-When it comes to collaborating with external users, you have a few options, but which one is best?
+Collaborating with external users, and trying to find the best option?
 We explain the ins and outs of Microsoft Teams guest access—from permissions, to settings, to how to add a guest.

-External sharing is a great way to share documents, files, folders, lists, libraries, and even complete sites in your SharePoint Online.
-But what happens if you want to collaborate with people outside your organization across multiple products—communicating through chat or coordinating meetings with a shared calendar?
+- External sharing is a great way to share documents, files, folders, lists, libraries, and even complete sites in your SharePoint Online.

 Microsoft Teams guest access permissions

-To understand guest access, we should point out that guest access differs from external access in Microsoft Teams.
+Before we jump into Teams guest access permissions, it’s important to understand how guest access differs from external access in Microsoft Teams.

 - External access gives access permission to an entire domain—allowing Teams users from other domains to find, contact, and set up meetings with you.
 External users can call you through Teams and send instant messages.
 But if you want them to be able to access teams and channels, guest access might be the better option.